YashTushar/Google-Auth-app/README.md

 const provider = new GoogleAuthProvider();

 export { auth, provider };
 🏃 Running the App
+To run the app locally, use the following command:

+bash
+Copy
 npm start

-The app will run on http://localhost:3000/.
+The app will be available at http://localhost:3000/.

 ☁️ Hosting on Firebase

-1️⃣ Initialize Firebase Hosting
+Initialize Firebase Hosting

+bash
+Copy
 firebase login
 firebase init hosting

-Choose your Firebase project
+Choose your Firebase project.

-Set build as the public directory
+Set build as the public directory.

-Enable SPA mode
+Enable SPA mode.

-2️⃣ Build and Deploy
+Build and Deploy

+bash
+Copy
 npm run build
 firebase deploy --only hosting
 Your app will be live on the provided Firebase Hosting URL!

 🤝 Contributing

-Feel free to fork and contribute by submitting a pull request.
+Feel free to fork the repository and contribute by submitting a pull request.
+Any contributions you make are greatly appreciated.

 📜 License

-This project is open-source and free to use.
+This project is open-source and free to use under the MIT License.

 🚀 Happy Coding! 🎉